Constructalor/Emus-Real-Kerbol/README.md

 ## Installation Guide

-ERK is currently very early in development.
-You can try the mod in its unfinished state by downloading the GitHub repository.
-Be warned that ERK has some bugs and is missing key features, so play at your own risk.
+ERK is currently in early access.
+Features are being added incrementally with updates.

 ### Install Manually